It is always fascinating to have a closer look at our spending habits.

 You always have to have the best of everything because well…it makes you look damn good.

-Honestly most of the time it simply makes us look petty and competitive if it’s glaringly obvious we are trying to compete with someone or make them feel bad with our new purchase.
+Honestly most of the time it simply makes us look petty and competitive if it’s glaringly obvious we are trying to compete with someone or make them feel bad about our new purchase.

 If you are buying things to compete with other people, try to get to the root of your behavior.